70 Days Across America

 According to the sign at the bus stop, 10 new bus routes had been added since I vacated the Oakland Hills.
 Really?

-Except for the buses running to and from Skyline High School, the twice hourly buses had usually been all but empty.
+Except for the buses running to and from Skyline High School, the twice hourly buses had usually been all but empty by the time they reached this part of town.

 So whatever happened to the 15A, which was my link to civilization?